symfony/symfony-docs/components/http_kernel.rst

 .. sidebar:: ``kernel.view`` in the Symfony Framework

-    There is no default listener inside the Symfony Framework for the ``kernel.view`` event.
-However, `SensioFrameworkExtraBundle`_ *does* add a listener to this event.
-If your controller returns an array, and you place the `@Template`_ annotation above the controller, then this listener renders a template, passes the array you returned from your controller to that template, and creates a ``Response`` containing the returned content from that template.
+    There is a default listener inside the Symfony Framework for the ``kernel.view`` event.
+If your controller action returns an array, and you apply the :ref:`#[Template()] attribute <templates-template-attribute>` to that
+    controller action, then this listener renders a template, passes the array you returned from your controller to that template, and creates a ``Response`` containing the returned content from that template.

     Additionally, a popular community bundle `FOSRestBundle`_ implements a listener on this event which aims to give you a robust view layer